C-130J Super Hercules gains second wind after repairs at Ramstein

-A U.S. Air Force C-130J Super Hercules takes off from Ramstein Air Base, Germany, July 26, 2025.
-Pilots from the 339th Flight Test Squadron executed the return flight after the aircraft underwent a historic wing replacement.
-(U.S. Air Force photo by Airman 1st Class Rebecca Harima)
+After five years out of commission, a U.S. Air Force C-130J Super Hercules with tail number 5736, completes a wing replacement and takes off back to the United States at Ramstein Air Base, Germany, July 26, 2027.
+The wing replacement marked the first time a C-130 underwent the maintenance procedure in 86th Airlift Wing history.
+(U.S. Air Force video by Airman 1st Class Jason Jones Jr.)

 |Date Taken: